ajclaros/GUIdev/README.md

 Processes folders of photos and creates a dataframe for analysis.
 Current implementation works with hue, but switching to any other value is not difficult
-Objects must be segmented on a white background using Segmenting tool described in (link to segmentation tool) Select a channel from a color space and run analysis (example is of hue) Analysis includes:
+Objects must be segmented on a white background using Segmenting tool described in (link to segmentation tool) Select a channel from a color space and run analysis (example is of hue)

+Included options to export data and graphs of specified dimensions

+Analysis includes:
 - Histogram
 - Radar Plot